This programme consists of 8 taught subjects (1 compulsory, 2 core and 5 elective subjects), 2 DBA Residentials, and a DBA Thesis.

 This subject exposes students to contemporary issues in financial reporting and corporate disclosures, with particular emphasis on cross-country comparisons of regulatory frameworks, the role of information intermediation, external monitoring by investors, and disclosure regulations.

-Current Issues in Organisational Behaviour (MM612)
+Current Issues in Organizational Behaviour (MM612)

 This subject enhances students' knowledge of organizations at the individual, group and company levels.
 Emphasis is on integrating theories of behaviour and the practice of management.
 Critical assessment of recent research in organisational behaviour will facilitate the development of analytical and conceptual competencies required for corporate and senior executives.